Ishvara Pranidhana is the fifth Niyama or the ethical code of yogic observances. This is one of the Niyama which is often misunderstood.

 Ishvara Pranidhana meaning

 The Sanskrit word Ishvara means “the supreme ruler of the universe or simply God.”
-The term Pranidhana has many meanings.
+The term Pranidhana has more than one meaning.
 Here, it means “renouncing the fruits of action.”
-Therefore Ishvara Pranidhana means renouncing the fruits of action to God.
-In other words, it is the complete surrender to God which is the very basis of Karma Yoga.
+Therefore Ishvarapranidhana means renouncing the fruits of action to God.

-This single term ‘Ishvara Pranidhanda’ explains the entire concept of Karma Yoga.
+The term Ishvarapranidhana explains the entire concept of Karma Yoga.
 If you could understand the real meaning of the term correctly, you have the right understanding of the doctrine of Karma Yoga.

 One could not attain perfection by abstention from work alone or renouncing the world.
 Accordingly, one should always engage himself in work.
 Here he has to face the trouble of bondage or involvement to work.
 To come out of this bondage, one should do the work meant for him as a sacrifice to God.

 Perform your duty and leave the fruits to God.
-No expectation and no grief.
+If you have no expectation, you have no grief.
 If you bother about the outcome, you are attached.
+You are being controlled.
+You are not free.
 It yields trouble and it will put you in the vicious cycle of bondage and grief.

 If you are in bondage or involved in something, your focus is lost.
 Your mind is prone to a cycle of modifications.
 That being the case, Samadhi could not be possible.
 To attain Samadhi, your mind should be free from modifications.
 It is possible only when you are unattached.